Backin’ Up is Hard to Do

 image

-Then if did a web search on 0x8078002A and clicked on the right link:
+Notice the hexadecimal error code near the bottom.
+Then if did a web search on 0x8078002A and clicked on the correct link:

 This problem is caused by an issue with the Windows 7 Backup and Restore utility when using drives with 4K [sic] Logical sector sizes, which are found on WD 2.5 TB and larger external drives.
 This is different from an “Advanced Format” (AFD) drive which use 4K [sic] physical sector sizes.
 AFD drives should not cause this problem.

-Unfortunately my drive, apparently, has 4KB logical sectors which are not supported, period.
+Unfortunately my drive, apparently, has 4KiB logical sectors which are not supported, at least not for the image backup stage of Windows backup.

 Set a course for the 512 sector

-For reasons that I don’t understand I can reformat my drive so that it will appear differently to Windows Backup.
-This will make it incompatible with Windows XP (that’s the part I’m confused by) but I don’t care about that.
-So, as recommended, I ran the Quick Formatter tool.
+Western Digital recognized that this is a problem and they let consumers reformat their drives to use 512-byte logical sectors and the GPT partitioning scheme.
+This will make it incompatible with Windows XP but I don’t care about that.
+So, as recommended, I ran the Western Digital Quick Formatter tool.
 But before getting to that tool, feast your eyes on this warning:

 image